ovh/public-cloud-examples/examples/01/README.md

 This variables are needed by the [SSH keypair module](../../modules/ssh_keypair)

-- name: The keypair name.
+- `name`: The keypair name.

-- main_region: The region where the SSH keypair is deployed.
+- `main_region`: The region where the SSH keypair is deployed.

-- to_reproduce_regions: (Not applicable in this example, let the `[]` value) Add another regions if you want to deploy the created SSH public key inside.
+- `to_reproduce_regions`: (Not applicable in this example, let the `[]` value) Add another regions if you want to deploy the created SSH public key inside.

-- keys_path: The path where the SSH private and public keys files will be created.
+- `keys_path`: The path where the SSH private and public keys files will be created.

 #### Virtual Machine part